gitbls/pistrong/README.md

 ### Example commands

-* `pistrong createca --vpnsankey my.special.vpnsankey` - Create a new Certificate Authority using the vpnsankey as specified.
+* `sudo pistrong createca --vpnsankey my.special.vpnsankey` - Create a new Certificate Authority using the vpnsankey as specified.
 The VPN SAN key is required and provides an extra level of security for iOS device authentication.
 See CertDetails.md for more information on VPN SAN keys.

-* `pistrong add fred --device iPhone --mail fred@domain.com --zip` - Add user *fred*, for the device named *iPhone*.
+* `sudo pistrong add fred --device iPhone --mail fred@domain.com --zip` - Add user *fred*, for the device named *iPhone*.
 Send *fred* email with an attached zip file containing the Certs.
 The device name is optional and may be helpful to track where a Cert is targeted.
 If --device is not specified, the string "*dev*" is used.

-* `pistrong add fred --device iPhone --mail fred@domain.com` - Add user *fred*, for the device named *iPhone*.
+* `sudo pistrong add fred --device iPhone --mail fred@domain.com` - Add user *fred*, for the device named *iPhone*.
 Copy the necessary certs to `webdir` (see Configuration below).
 Send *fred* email with links to the Certs using `weburl`.
 The device name is optional and may be helpful to track where a Cert is targeted.
 If --device is not specified, the string *`dev`* is used.

-* `pistrong resend fred-iPhone --mail fred@otherdomain.com` - Resend the email with the links to the Certs to the specified email address.
+* `sudo pistrong resend fred-iPhone --mail fred@otherdomain.com` - Resend the email with the links to the Certs to the specified email address.

-* `pistrong list fred --all [--full]` - List all Certs for user *fred*.
+* `sudo pistrong list fred --all [--full]` - List all Certs for user *fred*.
 Print the cert contents as well if --full specified

-* `pistrong deleteca` - Delete the whole CA including all user Certs.
+* `sudo pistrong deleteca` - Delete the whole CA including all user Certs.
 You will be asked to confirm, since this is irreversible and will require that **all** issued Certs be replaced. **Everything will be deleted.
 Be really, really sure...especially if you have more than a couple of users.**

-* `pistrong makevpncert mynewcert --vpnsankey the.other.clients` - Create a new VPN Key and Cert with a different SAN key
+* `sudo pistrong makevpncert mynewcert --vpnsankey the.other.clients` - Create a new VPN Key and Cert with a different SAN key
-* `pistrong service reload` - Ask strongSwan to reload the credential database.
+* `sudo pistrong service reload` - Ask strongSwan to reload the credential database.
 This must be done to activate changes made into the running system

-* `pistrong help` -- Display detailed online help
+* `sudo pistrong help` -- Display detailed online help

 ## InstallPiStrong